jayant0146/springboot-react/README.md

 The steps to run the demo are described here.
 See the sections below for more detail on the React and Spring Boot applications.

-In the project root run:
+With Docker running, in the project root run:
 ```
 mvn clean install
 docker-compose up -d